x3igh7/ftwgl_old/README.md

 While the professional scene has exploded in terms of E-sports, everyday gamers have been forgotten and relegated to boring and inactive ladders.

-FTW boasts a Season format, similar to any real life sport.
+FTW boasts a Season format, similar to any real life.
 Win multiple scheduled games in a season, then you will face off against the best in a playoff.